219367023/LeaveSystemFrontEnd/README.md

 # LeaveSystemFrontEnd
-front end for the Leave Management System
+Front end for the Leave Management System